bartvbl/itslearning-dumper/README.md

 * Attachments from unsent/draft messages in the old messaging system are not downloaded.
 * Files linked or attached to forum posts are not downloaded.
 * Comments on old-style bulletins are not saved (I have not yet encountered a single course using these).

+## Disclaimer

+This script may still contain bugs.
+It's Learning has a number of edge cases, and I simply can't be sure my script has covered all of them.
+Since I am relying on page structure to extract data, unexpected differences can cause crashes.
+I've attempted to avoid these as best as I can, and the script has multiple fallback options.
+Thus far the script has worked successfully for a large group of people.
+I hope it does for you too, but can't give guarantees it will _actually_ do so, nor can I guarantee it catches all your data.
+Inspect the produced output to make sure everything you need is there.

 ## Contributors